 What is Beta-2 Microglobulin (B2M)?

-Beta-2 Microglobulin (B2M) is a small protein found on the surface of almost all cells in the human body, especially immune cells such as lymphocytes.
+Beta-2 Microglobulin (B2M) is a small protein that is present on the surface of most cells in the body, particularly immune cells such as lymphocytes.
+It forms an essential part of Major Histocompatibility Complex (MHC) Class I molecules, which help the immune system distinguish normal cells from infected or abnormal ones.

 Where It Is Produced in the Body